kizniche/Mycodo/mycodo-manual.md

 *What should I do if I have an issue?*

-First, read the manual to make sure you understand how the system works and you're using the system properly.
-ALso check out the [Wiki](https://github.com/kizniche/Mycodo/wiki).
-You may even want to look through recent [Issues](https://github.com/kizniche/Mycodo/issues).
-If you haven't resolved your issue by this point, make a [New Issue](https://github.com/kizniche/Mycodo/issues/new) describing the issue and attaching a sufficient amount of evidence (screenshots, log files, etc.) to aid in diagnosing the issue.
+First, read though this manual to make sure you understand how the system works and you're using the system properly.
+Also check out the [Mycodo Wiki](https://github.com/kizniche/Mycodo/wiki).
+You may even want to look through recent [GitHub Issues](https://github.com/kizniche/Mycodo/issues).
+If you haven't resolved your issue by this point, make a [New GitHub Issue](https://github.com/kizniche/Mycodo/issues/new) describing the issue and attaching a sufficient amount of evidence (screenshots, log files, etc.) to aid in diagnosing the issue.

 * * * * *